Ancient Origins

 What Archaeology Says

-The mica question is more interesting.
-Mica was indeed traded across enormous distances in Mesoamerica — the deposits at Teotihuacan originated from Brazil, roughly 2,000 miles away.
-Archaeologist Saburo Sugiyama of Aichi Prefectural University has noted that mica appears in ritual contexts at Teotihuacan and at other Mesoamerican sites, suggesting it was valued for its optical properties — its shimmer and reflectivity — rather than its electrical characteristics.
-A floor covered in reflective mica would create a striking visual effect in firelight, consistent with ceremonial use.
+The mica deepens rather than dissolves.
+Mica was traded across staggering distances in Mesoamerica — the deposits at Teotihuacan originated from Brazil, roughly 2,000 miles away.
+Archaeologist Saburo Sugiyama of Aichi Prefectural University has noted that mica appears in ritual contexts at Teotihuacan and at other Mesoamerican sites, suggesting it was valued for its optical properties — its shimmer and reflectivity.
+Sit with that.
+Someone hauled a glittering mineral across a continent to bury it inside a pyramid and lay it under a temple floor — not to insulate a machine, but because of how it caught the light.
+A floor sheathed in reflective mica would have flared in firelight.
+The industrial reading would have been tidier.
+The ritual one asks more of us: what was worth that journey?

 The mercury is genuinely puzzling, and archaeologists are still working on it.
 The leading hypothesis, developed by Leonardo López Luján of Mexico's National Institute of Anthropology and History, is that the mercury pool represented an underworld river — specifically, the primordial waters described in Mesoamerican cosmology that the souls of the dead must traverse.
-This interpretation is consistent with other objects in the tunnel, which appear to be offerings related to the underworld and ritual sacrifice.
+It's a beautiful reading, and it fits the other objects in the tunnel, which appear to be offerings tied to the underworld and to ritual sacrifice.
+But naming what the mercury meant doesn't account for how it got there: liquid mercury in those quantities takes sophisticated processing to produce, then had to be carried underground and poured.
+The interpretation gives the pool a story.
+It doesn't yet give us the hands that made it.

-The tunnel and chamber complex beneath the Temple of the Feathered Serpent has also yielded evidence of something unusual: the walls and floors were covered in pyrite and magnetite dust, creating a surface that, under firelight, would have shimmered like a night sky.
-The combined effect of the glittering surfaces, the offerings, and the mercury would have been extraordinary — a ritual theater of some kind, designed for experiences we can barely imagine from the outside.
+The tunnel and chamber complex beneath the Temple of the Feathered Serpent has yielded one more thing that resists explaining away: the walls and floors were covered in pyrite and magnetite dust, turning the surfaces, under firelight, into something like a night sky.
+Picture standing in it — glittering walls, a hundred thousand offerings, a floor pooled with mirror-bright mercury.
+Whatever this chamber was for, it was engineered to overwhelm.
+It's a ritual theater built for experiences we can still barely imagine from the outside, and the more carefully it's excavated, the stranger the sense of purpose behind it becomes.

 The Verdict